wuegaki/wuegaki.github.io/index.md

 # What I do.

 I am a researcher of **formal semantics and pragmatics**.
-This means that I study the systematic patterns in which people draw various kinds of inferences from conversations in natural language, and try to understand systems governing such patterns by formalizing them using theoretical tools made available by **linguistics**, **logic** and **cognitive science**.
+This means that I study how humans draw various inferences from conversations in a natural language, and try to understand systems governing such human behaviors using theoretical tools made available by **linguistics**, **logic** and **cognitive science**.

+More specifically, I am interested in the relationship between word meanings and grammatical rules.
+My PhD dissertation *[Interpreting questions under attitudes](http://hdl.handle.net/1721.1/99318)* addresses a family of puzzles concerning how the meanings of the so-called propositional attitude verbs (such as *believe*, *know*, *surprise* and *wonder*) are related to the types of complement clauses they can combine with (for example, whether the verb can combine with a question or not).
+More recently, I am interested in the distinction between 'logical' words (such as *every* and *or*) and 'non-logical' words (such as *walk* and *bird*).
+Is there a fundamental distinction between how these two kinds of word meanings are represented in our mind?
+I try to address this question by investigating the manifestation of this distinction in the syntax-semantics interface (i.e., the relationship between meaning and grammar) and cross-linguistic universals in word meanings (i.e., what kind of common properties hold between word meanings across languages).

 <!-- I also specialise in **Japanese linguistics**.
 I investigate various aspects of the grammatical structure of the languages/dialects in Japan, with an aim to uncover the nature of the similarity and differences that the Japanese languages have with other languages in the world. -->